rakutenanalytics/ios-rakutenanalytics/README.md

 @note Currently, the RAT staging server requires an ATS exception.
 See [RATQ-329](https://jira.rakuten-it.com/jira/browse/RATQ-329) for more information and tracking progress.

-@subsection analytics-configure-location Opting out of last known location tracking If you want to disable location tracking, you can set RSDKAnalyticsManager::shouldTrackLastKnownLocation to `NO`.
-Tracking is enabled by default.

-    // Swift:
-    RSDKAnalyticsManager.shared().shouldTrackLastKnownLocation = false

-    // Obj-C:
-    RSDKAnalyticsManager.sharedInstance.shouldTrackLastKnownLocation = NO;
+@subsection analytics-configure-location Location Tracking

-@warning The SDK does not *actively* track the device's location even if the user has granted access to the app and this property is set to `YES`.
+@warning The SDK does not *actively* track the device's location even if the user has granted access to the app and the RSDKAnalyticsManager::shouldTrackLastKnownLocation property is set to `YES`.
 Instead, it passively monitors location updates captured by your application.
 See the [Location and Maps Programming Guide](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/CoreLocation/CoreLocation.html) for more information on how to request location updates.
 Note that monitoring the device location for no other purpose than tracking will get your app rejected by Apple.
 @warning Apps usually add a code snippet similiar to the one below to their `UIApplicationDelegate`:
 @warning
 ~~~{.m}